 Cetinje is the historic capital of Montenegro located in a small valley under the Lovcen Mountain.
 The city is of enormous historical and spiritual value to the country.
 During the siege of the Ottoman Empire, Montenegro itself had, at numerous times, been reduced to just Cetinje and its surroundings.
 The Cetinje Monastery is the most famous Serbian Orthodox monastery in Montenegro.

 The Durmitor National Park offers limestone peaks, glacial lakes, wildlife such as bears and wolves and the 1300 metre/4225 feet deep splendid Tara River Canyon.
-From December to March, Durmitor is a major ski resort, while in summer it is a popular place for hiking, rafting and other active pursuits.
+From December to March, Durmitor is a major ski resort, on Montenegro vacations while in summer it is a popular place for hiking, rafting and other active pursuits.
 The Tara River Canyon is the second longest canyon in the world and a UNESCO World Heritage Site.
 It boasts rich flora and fauna as well as snow-covered high peaks.

-Lake Skadar is a vast freshwater lake, two thirds of which is in Montenegro and the remainder in Albania.
+Lake Skadar is a vast freshwater lake, two-thirds of which is in Montenegro and the remainder in Albania.
 It is surrounded by dramatic karst mountains and contains an array of wildlife with more than 260 species of birds, traditional fishing villages, islet monasteries and pristine beaches.
 Magnificent scenery gets rave reviews in this national park where ice and water have carved a dramatic landscape from the limestone.
 Forty-eight peaks soar to over 2000 metres/6500 feet in altitude.

 Extend your Stay

 Consider an additional stopover to your Montenegro vacation at one of Goway's other European destinations.
 You can choose from a Paris vacation, a London vacation or an Amsterdam vacation.
 This can be done stopping over en route to or from Montenegro.